jforget/Perl-fixed-width-char-human-recognition/description/description.en.md

-each  syntax   analysis  generator  uses  as   example  a  4-operation calculator with parentheses, that  each 3-D image generation programme displays  a teapot  and that  each image-analysis  programme and  each image-transformation programme uses Lena's protrait as an example.
+each  syntax   analysis  generator  uses  as   example  a  4-operation calculator with parentheses, that  each 3-D image generation programme displays  a teapot  and that  each image-analysis  programme and  each image-transformation programme uses Lena's portrait as an example.

 By the  way, I analysed  the Lena + Hello  World file with  `gocr` and `cuneiform`.
 They succeeded.
 Which shows that they  are quite correct